 The partners who help us raise capital

-We raise much of our development capital direct from the public but also rely on capital-raising partners and member-shareholders to help us expand our activities.
+We raise much of our development capital direct from the public but also rely on capital-raising partners and member-shareholders of the co-operative to help us grow our outstanding capital.

-Situated in all Oikocredit's capital-raising countries (except the UK & Ireland), Support Associations are separate legal entities that are often member-shareholders of the Oikocredit co-operative and represent around 70% of the funds invested in Oikocredit.
+Situated in all of Oikocredit's capital-raising countries except the UK & Ireland, Support Associations are separate legal entities that are usually member-shareholders of the Oikocredit co-operative and represent around 70% of the funds invested in Oikocredit.
 Our SAs rely on the hard work of committed volunteers to raise awareness of development issues and encourage socially responsible investing (SRI) from individuals, churches and social enterprises.
 SA members may also serve on the Oikocredit International Supervisory Board and other committees.

 Banking partnerships and credit unions

-More recently we have developed partnerships with social banks and credit unions to help us broaden our investor base.
-Social banks who support us in capital-raising are all members of Global Alliance for Banking on Values (GABV):
+More recently we also have developed partnerships with social banks and credit unions to help us broaden our investor base.
+Social banks who support us with 'white label' products are all members of Global Alliance for Banking on Values (GABV):